Long Creek Academy – Long Creek, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | Long Creek Academy

 Completed in 1914, Long Creek Academy in Oconee County was one of six “Mountain Mission Schools” constructed with assistance from the Southern Baptist Convention.
 It later became an state-accredited private high school and operated as such until the mid-1950s.

 Long Creek Academy helped educate dozens of Baptist ministers in upstate South Carolina.
 Sold in the 1970s, the building is now the headquarters of a local whitewater rafting company.
-The school was added to the National Register of Historic Places in 1987.

 Long Creek Academy Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Long Creek Academy, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!